Caching¶

 Install-Package Ocelot.Cache.CacheManager

 This will give you access to the Ocelot cache manager extension methods.
+The second step is to add the following to your Program:

 using Ocelot.Cache.CacheManager;